Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Spinor Representation of Six-dimensional Riemannian Manifolds

 \section{Spinor Representation of Six-dimensional Riemannian Manifolds}

-From now on, we will apply the gauge theory formulation in the previous section to six-dimensional Riemannian manifolds.
-For this purpose, the $SO(6) \cong SU(4)/\mathbb{Z}_2$ Lorentz group for Euclidean gravity will be identified with the $SU(4)$ gauge group in Yang-Mills gauge theory.
-Via the gauge theory formulation of six-dimensional Euclidean gravity, we want to find gauge theory objects corresponding to Calabi-Yau manifolds and to understand their mirror symmetry in terms of Yang-Mills gauge theory.
-Because our formulation of six-dimensional gravity in terms of Yang-Mills gauge theory is based on the identification \eq{id} (i.e., the spin connection instead of the Levi-Civita connection), it is essential to consider a spinor representation of $SO(6)$ to realize the relationship.
+We will apply the gauge theory formulation in the previous section to six-dimensional Riemannian manifolds.
+For this purpose, the $Spin(6)$ Lorentz group for Euclidean gravity will be identified with the $SU(4)$ gauge group in Yang-Mills gauge theory.
+A motivation for the gauge theory formulation of six-dimensional Euclidean gravity is to identify a gauge theory object corresponding to a CY manifold and to understand the mirror symmetry of CY manifolds in terms of Yang-Mills gauge theory.
+Because our gauge theory formulation is based on the identification \eq{id}, we will restrict ourselves to orientable six-dimensional manifolds with spin structure and consider a spinor representation of $Spin(6)$ in order to scrutinize the relationship.

 Let us start with the Clifford algebra $\mathbb{C}l(6)$ whose generators are given by